Turo “Trip Fees” Class Action

 Quebec Superior Court file #

-Every consumer, pursuant to the terms of Quebec’s Consumer Protection Act, who, since November 4th, 2016, while located in the province of Quebec, made a booking for anywhere in the world using Turo’s website or mobile application and who paid a price higher than the price initially advertised by Turo at the first step (excluding the QST or the GST);
+All consumers pursuant to Quebec’s Consumer Protection Act, who, from November 4, 2016 until March 31, 2021, while located in the province of Quebec, for a purpose other than business, made a vehicle booking for anywhere in the world using Turo’s website or mobile application and who paid a price higher than the price initially advertised by Turo at the first step (excluding the QST or the GST).